• Skip to primary navigation

 How to make blueberry sauce?

-homemade blueberry sauce in a jar
+cooking blueberry sauce in a large pot.

-Freeze the jar for even longer storage.
+Freeze the jars for even longer storage.

 How to serve?

-• Our favorite way of serving this homemade blueberry sauce is on top of milk rice or rice pudding.
+Our favorite way of serving this homemade blueberry sauce is on top of milk rice or rice pudding.
 But the sauce is perfect on top of pancakes, creme fraiche crepes, or German waffles.
 You can also stir some in your homemade muesli or have it with desserts like this yogurt bomb.

-shiny homemade blueberry sauce in a jar
+glossy blueberry sauce in a jar.

 More canned fruit and berries

-• How to Preserve Cherries - Low Sugar
+How To Preserve Cherries - Low Sugar

 Do you like this recipe?

 Please leave a good rating in the recipe card below.
 Stay in touch through social media: Pinterest, Facebook, and Instagram.
-Donโ€™t forget to tag #whereismyspoon when you try a recipe!
+Don't forget to tag #whereismyspoon when you try a recipe!

 Recipe